Looking for the best attractions, activities, and things to do in Kona, Hawaii?

 The historical park is in a beautiful oceanfront setting with panoramic views.
 There is an easy walk to explore the cultural sites and the historical artifacts.
 You might even spot some Hawaiian green sea turtles resting on the beach here.

 Visiting Pu`uhonua o Honaunau National Historical Park is one of the most popular historical Hawaii tourist attractions.
+My family loved looking at all the exhibits and the nice coastal walk with ocean views.

 17. Kaloko-Honokohau National Historical Park